Journey deep into the heart of southwest Oklahoma for an earthy mix of Oklahoma kitsch, American Indian and Western history and nature's pageantry.

 After visiting the Kiowa Tribal Museum in Carnegie, a small museum with diverse artifacts, we head to Rainy Mountain.
 Pulitzer Prize-winning author and Kiowa tribal member N. Scott Momaday recalls his childhood around Rainy Mountain, along with Kiowa history and myths, in “The Way to Rainy Mountain.”
 While this lonely knoll on the plains north of the Wichita Mountains may seem insignificant, Momaday’s words reveal the lyrical in this Kiowa landmark.
 A white pony and cattle serenely graze at the base of Rainy Mountain as we pause, snap photos and let Momaday’s words guide us to deeper understanding.

-We scurry toward our last stop, Quartz Mountain Resort, Arts & Conference Center near Lone Wolf, ready to kick back amongst stunning red granite hills overlooking Lake Altus-Lugert at the western edge of the Wichita Mountains.
-After a delicious dinner at Sundance Cafe, which is at the lodge, we happily settle in for a tranquil evening.
+We scurry toward our last stop, Quartz Mountain State Park near Lone Wolf, ready to kick back amongst stunning red granite hills overlooking Lake Altus-Lugert at the western edge of the Wichita Mountains.
 The next morning, we browse the lodge’s amazing art, sculpture and grounds – a zeitgeist of creativity unbound, a fusion of old and new Western charm, and a fitting finale to this soulful southwestern Oklahoma trek.